 If your bags are delayed, try not to panic.
-The airlines typically have ways to track them, and about 99 percent of all misplaced luggage is returned eventually.
+The airlines typically have ways to track them, and the vast majority of misplaced luggage is returned eventually.
 If your bags are on the next flight, you could have them within a few hours.
 If they've been sent to the wrong airport, it could take a couple of days.
 Make sure to file your claim immediately at the airport and to give the attendant a hotel or home address, as well as a phone number where you can be reached.

-Before you leave the airport, be sure you know how to check on your bag's status; some airlines have an online system while others will provide you with a phone number to call for updates.
+Before you leave the airport, get a reference number for your claim and find out how to check on your bag's status; some airlines have an online system while others will provide you with a phone number to call for updates.

 If the airline loses your bags, make sure you get a written claim for damages.
 This may require a different form than the original "missing luggage" form.
 This can be done at the airport or by mail.

 You may need to produce receipts to prove the value of items you had in your suitcase.
 If you have them, include copies in any documentation you send to the airline.
 (Keep in mind that you will be reimbursed for the depreciated value of your items -- so the airline won't give you the full $1,000 you paid for that suit you purchased two years ago.)
-You can purchase "excess valuation" protection if your checked baggage is worth more than these limits (but before doing so, make sure the items aren't already covered by your homeowner's or travel insurance policy).
+You can purchase "excess valuation" protection from your airline if your checked baggage is worth more than these limits (but before doing so, make sure the items aren't already covered by your homeowner's or travel insurance policy).
+Some credit card companies and travel agencies also offer optional or automatic supplemental baggage coverage.

 The airlines typically have a long list of items for which they will not be held responsible; these include jewelry, money, heirlooms and other valuables.
 These sorts of items should always be left at home or packed in your carry-on bag.